gDelgado14/gDelgado14.github.io/_drafts/lessons.md

 Massively successful companies also start in such a small market that they come off as simple hobbies or lifestyle businesses.

-Great companies start off from humble beginnings, and the founders are never seeking to become CEO's - it's just an inadvertent consequence of intellectual curiosity at its purest form.
+Great companies start off from humble beginnings, and the founders are never seeking to become CEO's - it's just an inadvertent consequence of intellectual curiosity in its purest form.
 I think the best example of this is Larry Page's endeavour to see if current page ranking algorithms were outputting good search results.
 The rest is history.

 But to think that you'd be able to conjure an idea and then proceed to write out a business plan outlining your step-by-step process to an IPO is simply an exercise in pointing out your ignorance of the world's complexity.